The Anatomy of a Separation Agreement

 While one lawyer can prepare the separation agreement, you and your spouse should each get your own lawyer to obtain legal advice on the agreement.
 In addition, many of the separation agreements that are arrived at through a template are set aside when one party feels that the agreement was unfair and applies to a court to have it set aside.
 There are many reasons that this may occur, but it is far more common for these template agreements to be set aside than upheld.

 Once all issues surrounding separation have been dealt with definitively in an agreement, spouses will be free to move on with their lives with some sense of certainty about the future.
 However, there is always a danger that a separation agreement will be overturned by a court if one spouse applies to have it set aside.
 A lawyer can help ensure that the agreement is not vulnerable to being overturned.

 The Family Law Act s.
 56(4) specifies that, upon application of one of the spouses, a court may set aside a domestic contract in one of 3 instances:

 - If a party failed to disclose to the other significant assets, or significant debts or other liabilities, existing when the domestic contract was made;

 - If a party did not understand the nature or consequences of the domestic contract; or

 - If the contract is otherwise not in accordance with the law (i.e., if the contract is unconscionable or there has been a mistake or undue influence.)

-It is important to keep these grounds in mind when negotiating and signing your separation agreement.
+It is important to keep these grounds in mind when negotiating and signing your separation agreement in Ontario.
 Problems relating to disclosure (the first ground listed above) are common.
 If one spouse is unaware of important financial information, that can be grounds for overturning the contract.